JordanViknar/SimpleSteamTinker/README.md

 ## Installation

-### Local

-*(Not available yet, due to the project relying on LGI's latest development version, not the current release.
-Eventually, I'll have to find a way to bundle it with the project.)*

 ### Arch Linux-based distributions

 SimpleSteamTinker can be installed from Arch Linux, Manjaro, and variants through the provided [PKGBUILD](./install/archlinux/PKGBUILD).